europace/kex-vorgang-update-api/README.md

 **addEinkunftAusNebentaetigkeit** ( vorgangsnummer String!, einkunftAusNebentaetigkeit [EinkunftAusNebentaetigkeit](#einkunftausnebentaetigkeit)! ) -> [BasicCreatedResponse](#basiccreatedresponse)!

-> Add an Einkunft aus einer Nebentätigkeit to a Vorgang.
+> Add an Einkunft aus Nebentätigkeit to a Vorgang.
 The Response contains the `id` of the created Haushaltsposition.
 This `id` can be used to update or delete this Haushaltsposition.

 **updateEinkunftAusNebentaetigkeit** ( vorgangsnummer: String!, id: String!, einkunftAusNebentaetigkeit [EinkunftAusNebentaetigkeit](#einkunftausnebentaetigkeit)! ) -> [BasicResponse](#basicresponse)!

-> Update an existing Einkunft aus einer Nebentätigkeit.
+> Update an existing Einkunft aus Nebentätigkeit.
 The Haushaltsposition is referenced by the `id`.

 **deleteEinkunftAusNebentaetigkeit** ( vorgangsnummer: String!, id: String!) -> [BasicResponse](#basicresponse)!

-> Delete an existing Einkunft aus einer Nebentätigkeit.
+> Delete an existing Einkunft aus Nebentätigkeit.
 The Haushaltsposition is referenced by the `id`.

 ### Update Immobilie